shadib42/shadib42.github.io/README.md

 4. Move to that directory using, ``cd myblog``
 5. Build the site, ``bundle exec jekyll serve``

-Andrew Etter writes to put instructions on installation processes depending on your audience.
+In his book Andrew Etter mentions that it is important to put instructions on installation processes depending on your audience.

 ### Animated gif